A semi-parametric approach for estimating consumer valuation distributions using second price auctions: Introduction

-To the best of our knowledge, none of the existing methods use the entire sequence of current selling price values to estimate the consumer valuation distribution $F$.
+Table \ref{tab:reference} provides a comparison of the main relevant features of key related papers and the proposed methodology in the paper.
+As the table demonstrates (and to the best of our knowledge), none of the existing non-parametric/semi-parametric methods for second price auctions use the entire sequence of current selling price values to estimate the consumer valuation distribution $F$.
 This was the primary motivation for our work, as only using the final selling price (and possibly the maximum placed bid, if available) leaves out a lot of available information.
 Including the current selling price information throughout the course of the auction however, involves significant conceptual and methodological challenges.
 As observed previously, the final selling price (second largest placed bid) is also the second largest (potential or placed) bid of all the consumers who accessed the auction.
 Hence, under relevant assumptions (see beginning of Section \ref{sec:Methodology}), the final selling price can be interpreted as the second largest order statistic of i.i.d. samples from $F$.
-This interpretation is central to the methodology developed in \cite{10.1214/11-AOAS503}.
-However, as the authors in \cite{10.1214/11-AOAS503} point out, the second largest current selling price throughout the course of the auction is not necessarily the third largest order statistic among all (placed or potential) bids, unless some severely restrictive and unrealisitc assumptions are imposed on the order in which bidders arrive in the auction.
+This interpretation is central to the methodology developed in \cite{10.1214/11-AOAS503} and \cite{Song04nonparametricestimation}.
+However, as the authors in \cite{10.1214/11-AOAS503} point out, the second largest current selling price throughout the course of the auction is not necessarily the third largest order statistic among all (placed or potential) bids, unless some severely restrictive and unrealistic assumptions are imposed on the order in which bidders arrive in the auction.
 Hence, extending the methodology in \cite{10.1214/11-AOAS503} to include the entire sequence of current selling prices is not feasible; a completely new method of attack is needed.